Estoppel: Types of estoppel

-Estoppel is an equitable doctrine.
-Accordingly, any person wishing to assert an estoppel must normally come to the court with "clean hands".
+Estoppel is traditionally an equitable doctrine.
+Accordingly, it is sometimes said that any person wishing to assert an estoppel must come to the court with "clean hands".

 The doctrine of estoppel (which may prevent a party from asserting a right) is often confused with the doctrine of waiver (which relates to relinquishing a right once it has arisen).
 It also substantially overlaps with, but is distinct from, the equitable doctrine of laches.

 Etymology and usage

-The verb is estop, which comes from Middle English estoppen, itself borrowed from Old French estop(p)er, estouper, presumably from Vulgar Latin *stuppāre. 'to stop up with tow, caulk', from Latin stuppa, 'broken flax', from Ancient Greek stuppe, 'broken flax'.
-The noun form estoppel is based on the Old French estoupail, 'stopper, bung', a derivative of estouper.

-Where a court finds that a party has done something warranting a form of estoppel, that party is said to be estopped from making certain related arguments or claiming certain related rights.
+"Estop" is a verb of Anglo-Norman origin meaning "to seal up", while the noun "estoppel" is based on Old French estoupail (stopper).
+When a court finds that a party has done something warranting a form of estoppel, that party is said to be estopped from making certain related arguments or claiming certain related rights.
 The defendant is estopped from presenting the related defense, or the plaintiff is estopped from making the related argument against the defendant.
 Lord Coke stated, "It is called an estoppel or conclusion, because a man's own act or acceptance stoppeth or closeth up his mouth to allege or plead the truth."